 The reason that landlords and lettings agents carry out inspections is to check the overall condition of a property, specifically to see if everything is in working order and in a reasonable state.
 This is in regards to both the interior and exterior of the property.

-Depending on which office your Belvoir home is rented from, depends on how often inspections are.
 They can range from quarterly, bi-yearly to yearly depending on the length of tenancy and other factors.
-Inspections should be conducted at a reasonable time of the day, and 24 hours’ notice should be given as to when an inspection is going to take place.
+Inspections should be conducted at a reasonable time of the day, and 24 hours notice should be given as to when an inspection is going to take place.

 As a tenant, they can feel quite intrusive however if you look at it more positively, it can help to build a relationship between you and your landlord.
 It is very beneficial for landlords and tenants to have a good relationship and it makes life easier, especially when it comes to things like arranging future inspections and repairs.